 Gandhara Buddha Chapel (sorry for the finger)

-Decorated with glazed ceramic tiles favoured in the 19th century
+Decorated with glazed ceramic tiles favored in the 19th century

 Boromphiman Throne Hall Mansion (Phra Thinang Boromphiman) was built with western style by King Rama V for his son.